wp-plugins/fl3r-feelbox/readme.txt

 == Upgrade Notice ==

-= 3.3 =
+= 3.3.1 =
 * This version corrects an error found in new installations that did not allow you to use the plugin: during installation were not created tables in the database.
 If you have installed the version 3.0, 3.1 or 3.2 is absolutely necessary to update to this version.
-The error is not reported if you have installed the plug-in versions prior to 3.0.
+The error was not reported if you have installed versions of the plug-in before 3.0 and later you run the update.

 == Changelog ==

+= 3.3.1 =
+* Second patch that corrects a serious error in new installations.

 = 3.3 =
 * Patch that corrects a serious error in new installations.